Background pattern

 • If you need advice or more information, consult your pharmacist.

-• You should consult a doctor if you get worse or do not improve after 7 days.
+• You should consult a doctor if it worsens or does not improve after 7 days.

 1. What is Dolifen and what is it used for

-Diclofenac diethylamine, the active ingredient of this medication, belongs to the group of nonsteroidal anti-inflammatory drugs and acts as a local analgesic and anti-inflammatory.
+Diclofenac diethylamine, the active ingredient of this medicine, belongs to the group of non-steroidal anti-inflammatory drugs and acts as a local analgesic and anti-inflammatory.

-This medication is indicated in adults and adolescents over 14 years old for local relief of mild and occasional pain and inflammation caused by:
+This medicine is indicated in adults and adolescents over 14 years old for the local relief of mild and occasional pain and inflammation caused by:

 • small bruises, blows, strains,